wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 I've started to explore these ideas by implementing two controls:

- * A button which (lazily) loads the remaining images on the page.
+ * A button that (lazily) loads the remaining images on the page.
 This requires basic JavaScript support, so can be used by most users.
  * Buttons to prefetch article content.
 This requires a relatively modern browser with service worker support.

 I think there's certainly more to explore in this area, especially around minimising the amount of interaction required to receive the optimal or desired experience.